nfisher/daywalker/README.md

 # daywalker

-Download transitive dependencies for maven co-ordinate.
+Download transitive dependencies for maven co-ordinate into the current folder.
+Good for downloading dependencies when using build tools like "buck":https://buckbuild.com/.

 ## Maven Coordinates